Equity release and inheritance tax – short guide

 In a word, yes.
 The first thing to do would be to work out the inheritance tax bill you’d expect your heirs to pay.
 Because this may be a moving target (typically upward) it may be prudent to consider a policy that increased at a steady rate or in line with inflation.

-The policy itself would be a whole of life policy which would pay out on “second death” if you were married and had joint assets.
+The policy itself would be a whole of life policy that would pay out on “second death” if you were married and had joint assets.
 It would have to be written in trust to avoid it being added to the value of your estate, thereby compounding the problem.
 It would be worth working with a qualified financial adviser to discuss your options.